YonatanReuvenIsraeli/Windows-To-Go-Creation-Tool/README.md

 **Key Advantages:**

 **Native Performance:** Experience optimal performance by engaging Microsoft's first-party tools for a native experience.
-**MBR Compatibility:** Unleash the flexibility to create Windows 11 installations on MBR partitions, expanding your deployment options.
+**Legacy BIOS and UEFI Compatibility:** Unleash the flexibility to create Windows 10 and 11 installations on Legacy BIOS and UEFI BIOSes, expanding your deployment options.
 **Enhanced Speed and User Experience:** Optimize performance by utilizing external SSDs or WTG-certified USB drives with USB 3.0 or higher.
 These drives offer significantly faster creation times (approximately 7 minutes) and accelerated boot speeds.

 **Important Considerations:**